google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/index.markdown

 ## Final product

-By the end of this guide you will have produced an excellent product landing page that you could use on your own sites.
+By the end of this guide, you will have produced an excellent product landing page that you could use on your own sites.
 It will be responsive across mobile all the way up to TV.